SimulPiscator/AirSane/README.https.md

 sudo service nginx restart
 ```
 ## Configure user authentication
-The eSCL (AirScan) protocol supports all means of web authentication: Basic, digest, OAuth, ...
+Officially, the eSCL protocol supports all means of web authentication.
+In our tests however, the macOS AirScan client supported neither basic nor digest authentication,
+and the Mopria Scan app for Android only worked with basic authentication.

+If you still want to use authentication for the web interface or the Mopria app,
-For our secure nginx configuration, basic authentication will be fine, as no clear text will be transmitted during authentication over
+basic authentication will be fine, as no clear text will be transmitted during authentication over
-a https connection.
+a HTTPS connection.

-Note that you will not be able to use authentication with the macOS AirScan client (Image Capture, Preview).

 ### Create a htpasswd file
 ```